Try these six delicious, inflammation-busting recipes

 - A handful of parsley leaves, roughly chopped

-- Cover the raisins in warm water and leave to soak until they plump up; cover the saffron threads with 4 tbsp boiling water.
+- Cover the raisins in warm water and leave to soak until they plump up; also cover the saffron threads with 4 tbsp boiling water.

 - Bring a pan of salted water to the boil and add the cauliflower.
 Return to the boil for two minutes, then drain into a colander and leave to steam-dry.